isabelrdz00/isabelrdz00/README.md

 ### 💫Hi, I'm Isabel!
-✏️ I'm a detail-oriented Business Analyst with a background in Biosciences and Systems Analysis, experienced in driving process improvements and supporting system optimization across corporate IT environments.
-My work includes requirements gathering, stakeholder engagement, Salesforce administration, and developing documentation solutions using tools like Confluence.
+✏️“I’m a detail-oriented Administrative and Executive Support professional with a background in systems analysis and biosciences.
+I bring experience in coordinating stakeholders, managing documentation, and streamlining processes using tools like Confluence and Salesforce to support team efficiency and organizational success.

 ✨ Experience using tools such as Excel, Power BI, Salesforce, Tableau, SQL, Java, and Python.